finopsfoundation/framework/framework/personas.md

   </div>
   <div class="p-4">
     <h2 class="mt-0">Executives</h2>
-    <p>Executives like a VP/Head of Infrastructure, Head of Cloud Center of Excellence, CTO or CIO focus on driving accountability and building transparency, ensuring teams are being efficient and not exceeding budgets.</p>
+    <p>Executives, such as a VP/Head of Infrastructure, Head of Cloud Center of Excellence, CTO, or CIO, focus on driving accountability and building transparency, ensuring teams are being efficient, and not exceeding budgets.</p>
   </div>
 </div>